nsbgn/handalf/README.md

 half-layers.
 -->

+## Other tricks

-### Overloading the action key
+### Overloading escape

-The action key occupies a very accessible location.
-Since it does not map to a conventional key, we can choose an additional action on tap without worry.

-<kbd>Meta</kbd> would be a good choice, but if you use modal
+The <kbd>&#9680;</kbd> key occupies a very accessible location.
+Since it does not map to a conventional key, we can choose an additional key on tap.
+The default is <kbd>Esc</kbd>, which is perfect if you use modal applications like Vim --- as you likely do, if you are reading this.
-applications like Vim, which I imagine many people interested in this document do, <kbd>Esc</kbd> is a more useful choice.

-## Other changes

 ### Sticky modifiers